 Of course the room, Subwoofer location and listening position are major factors in how any subwoofer sounds/performs.
 And don't assume the best location will be the same for every model.
 (Ideally test data from Room EQ Wizard (REW) (or similar utility) is key to finding the best location for your specific room and setup.
 Most won't do that but at least experiment with placement even if you consider a 'sub crawl' impractical.
-My PC13 is in a corner.)
+My PC13 is in a front corner.)

-I know there are more powerful subs available, but I'm happy with the PC13 Ultra.
+There are larger more powerful subs available, but I'm very happy with the PC13 Ultra.
 (At the used price I paid, it was a steal.)
 Currently in a very small room (10x12x8) which is ideal for a sealed sub, but I want the ported option in case it's ever used in a larger room.
-In this small room I'm using the 16Hz mode (now called "Extended" mode) with room gain compensation, which can tame high room gain in deep bass while still having the headroom of ported mode.
-I used SVS Ed Mullen's 2 PEQ tweaks for a bit more mid-bass punch (plus a mid-bass EQ boost in my Onkyo RZ830 AVR), and later fixed a big mid-bass null by adjusting the Subwoofer distance in the AVR.
-(While playing a mid-bass audio loop, I increased the Subwoofer distance to time align the Speakers & Sub, using a SPL meter to check maximum output in that range.)
+In this small room I'm using the 16Hz mode (now called "Extended" mode) with room gain compensation, which can tame high room gain in deep bass, while still having the headroom of ported mode.
+I've used SVS Ed M.'s 2 PEQ tweaks for a bit more mid-bass punch (plus a mid-bass EQ boost in my Onkyo RZ830 AVR), and later fixed a big mid-bass null by adjusting the Subwoofer distance in the AVR.
+(While playing a mid-bass audio loop, I increased the Subwoofer distance to time align the Speakers & Subwoofer, using a SPL meter to check maximum output in that range.)
 Fixing that null made a HUGE improvement.
-(There are better methods for aligning speaker/subwoofers at the crossover point like REW, but I didn't have access to those.)
+(There are better methods for aligning speakers & subwoofer phase at the crossover point like REW, but I didn't have access to them.)